spree/spree/README.md

 ### Switches out Spree’s entire frontend for a bootstrap 3 powered frontend.

 This attempts to stay as closely to the original spree frontend markup as possible, only changing layout class names and adding a few DOM elements where required.
-Helper decorator changes have been kept to a bare minimum.
+Helper decorators have been kept to a bare minimum.
 It utilises the SCSS port of bootstrap 3 to keep inline with existing spree practices.
-It also includes support for spree_auth_devise.
+It also includes support for `spree_auth_devise`.

-**Ideally my goal is for this to be integrated, replacing spree’s increasingly tired current frontend.** Or at least becoming a viable supported alternative.
+**Ideally my goal is for this to be integrated, replacing spree’s increasingly tired current frontend.** Or at least becoming a viable drop-in alternative.
 It has several large advantages:

 - Fully responsive - Mobile, tablet and desktop.
 With custom grids for each, collapsing elements, and full retina display support.
 Current spree only goes half way.
 - Just 36 lines of custom SCSS, replacing 1328 lines of undocumented spree CSS.
 Plus most of these lines only add some visual style to the header and footer and can be removed.